deannabosschert/frontend-applications/concept.md

 ### Which data will my app need to make my concept work?
 #### Which selection?
-* Outdated terminology used in titles, sorted by year
+* Amount of outdated terminology used in titles, sorted by year
 * Display works per category (= sensitive word) to show context

 #### Which variables from that data?